Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Numerical Results

-First we consider the condition that both leakage can be detected.
-For alkali earth atoms such as $\ce{^{171}_{}Yb}$, this requires we first detect the decay error to ground state and then do projective measurement in qubit subspace and distinguish atom loss at the same time \cite{wu2022erasure,ma2023high}.
-For alkali metal atom $\ce{^{87}_{}Rb}$, an additional leakage detection units is needed if no efficient way to detect hyperfine leakage exists \cite{chow2024circuitbasedleakagetoerasureconversionneutral}.
-In this subsection we assume the leakage detection is perfect and imperfect leakage detection is included in Sec.\ref{subsec2}.
-And we only compare and discuss the performance of \textit{located decoder} and \textit{trivial decoder}.\\
+Here, we consider the condition that both types of Rydberg decay can be detected.
+This condition requires detecting the two types of Rydberg decay.
+For alkaline earth atoms such as $\ce{^{171}_{}Yb}$, this requires that we first detect the decay error to the ground state and then implement three outcome measurements to distinguish states in the qubit subspace and atom loss \cite{wu2022erasure,ma2023high,msbj-fxw7}.
+For alkali metal atom such as $\ce{^{87}_{}Rb}$, we may image the atoms with the aid of a Stern-Gerlach magnetic field gradient in time-of-flight in principle \cite{PhysRevApplied.19.034089} or we may add leakage detection unit (LRU) to detect the Rydberg decay error \cite{PRXQuantum.5.040343,cong2022hardware}.\\

-The result of threshold for pure Rydberg decay ($R_e = 1$) is shown in Fig.\ref{fig3}.
-We define a shot as $d$ rounds of syndrome measurement of toric code for distance $d$, with SWAP-LRU.
-Both type of circuits are considered here and circuit with feed-forward gate achieves higher threshold because this circuit has fewer CNOT gates.
-The generated error and the error sites need to be accounted are fewer.
-We sampled $10^5$ shots for each point.
-We derive the threshold as critical point of phase transition from universal scaling ansatz with logical error rate near threshold for $d = 9,11,13,15$ \cite{Wang_2003}.
-Fig.\ref{fig3} shows that located decoder has a greatly enhanced threshold over trivial decoder ($2.0\%$ vs $0.72\%$ for circuit without feed-forward and $2.33\%$ vs $0.82\%$ for circuit with feed-forward) and it also has clear advantage over traditional pauli error ($0.937\%$ for XZZX surface code without SWAP-LRC \cite{wu2022erasure}).
+The result of the threshold for the pure Rydberg decay ($R_e = 1$) is shown in Fig.\ref{fig4}.
+We define one shot as performing $d$ rounds of syndrome measurements on a toric code of distance $d$ using SWAP-LRC.
+Both types of circuits are considered here, and the circuit with a feed-forward gate achieves higher thresholds because this circuit has fewer CNOT gates.
+We derive the threshold as a critical point of phase transition from universal scaling ansatz with data sets close to the threshold regime for $d = 9,11,13,15$ \cite{Wang_2003}.
+Fig.\ref{fig4} shows that the located decoder has a greatly enhanced threshold over trivial decoder ($2.0\%$ vs $0.72\%$ for circuit without feed-forward and $2.33\%$ vs $0.82\%$ for circuit with feed-forward) and it also has clear advantage over the traditional Pauli error ($0.937\%$ for XZZX surface code without SWAP-LRC \cite{wu2022erasure}).\\